 On 9 December 2020, the MHRA issued preliminary guidance on severe allergic reactions after administration of the COVID-19 Pfizer/BioNTech Vaccine due to early reports of anaphylaxis.
-Following further detailed review, this advice was amended on 30 December to the current advice.
+Following further detailed review, this advice was amended on 30 December 2020 to the current advice.
 The advice is that people with a previous history of severe allergic reactions to any ingredients of the vaccine should not receive it.
 On 14 December 2021 it was announced that following a CHM review of the Yellow Card data on anaphylaxis after the primary course and boosters there would be a temporary suspension of the post vaccination 15-minute monitoring time for the majority of individuals.
 This helped to accelerate the public health response to the Omicron variant.
-The 15-minute observation period after vaccination will remain in place for the small number of people who may have previously suffered anaphylaxis or other allergic reactions to a food, insect sting and most medicines or vaccines.
-The temporary suspension of the 15-minute observation time is under regular review by the CHM and the COVID-19 Vaccines Benefit Risk Expert Working Group.
+On 5 May the 15-minute observation period after vaccination with the COVID-19 Pfizer/BioNTech or Moderna vaccines was removed for individuals aged 12 years and over and who have no history of a severe allergic reaction (as outlined in the Green Book5 advice).
+This followed careful review of the safety data by MHRA and advice from the CHM.
+A temporary suspension of the 15minute observation period for children aged 5-11 years remains in place and this will be reviewed on a regular basis.
+The 15-minute observation period will remain in place for the small number of people who may have previously suffered anaphylaxis or other allergic reactions to a food, insect sting and most medicines or vaccines.
+The temporary suspension of the 15-minute observation time for children aged 5-11 years is under regular review by the CHM and the COVID-19 Vaccines Benefit Risk Expert Working Group.